toolness/calc/README.md

 ## Environment Variables

+**Note:** When an environment variable is described as representing a boolean value, if the variable exists with *any* value (even the empty string), the boolean is true; otherwise, it's false.

 * `SECRET_KEY` is a large random value corresponding to Django's [`SECRET_KEY`][] setting.
 It is automatically set to a known, insecure value when `DEBUG` is true.

+* `ENABLE_SEO_INDEXING` is a boolean value that indicates whether to indicate to search engines that they can index the site.

 ## API